AriFordsham/GHCWiki/new-axioms/nonlinearity.md

 We need to consider the two instances of `F` to be overlapping and inadmissible.
 There are a handful of ways to do this, but the best seems to be this:

-- **when performing the overlap check between two instances, check a version of the instances where all variables are distinct**
+- (A) **when performing the overlap check between two instances, check a version of the instances where all variables are distinct**

 We call the "version of the instance where all variables are distinct" the "linearized form" of the instance.